calibreapp/cli/CLI_COMMANDS.md

 ### calibre site create-test-profile <name> [options]

-Add a test profile to a site
+Add a Test Profile to a Site.

 Flags:

   * `--site`: A unique slug identifying each Site.
 You can find it in Site Settings → General or by using the calibre site list command. (string),
-  * `--device`: Sets the emulated device that the profile will be run on,
+  * `--device`: Choose the emulated test device.,
-  * `--connection`: Sets the emulated connection speed this profile,
+  * `--connection`: Choose the emulated network connection speed.,
-  * `--javascript`: Turn JavaScript execution on/off (default: `true`) (boolean),
+  * `--javascript`: Turn JavaScript execution on or off. (default: `true`) (boolean),
-  * `--adblocker`: Turn adblocking on/off (boolean),
+  * `--adblocker`: Turn adblocking on or off. (boolean),
-  * `--cookie-jar`: Uses a netscape formatted cookie jar file at this path,
+  * `--cookie-jar`: Set cookies by specifying a path to a Netscape formatted cookie jar file.,
   * `--json`: Outputs the results of the command in JSON format.

 ### calibre site update-test-profile [options]

-Update a test profile.
-Only updates attributes sent.
+Update Test Profile settings.
+Only changes specified attributes.

 Flags:

-  * `--uuid`: The UUID of the test profile,
+  * `--uuid`: The UUID of the Test Profile.,
-  * `--device`: Sets the emulated device that the profile will be run on,
+  * `--device`: Set the emulated device.,
-  * `--connection`: Sets the emulated connection speed this profile,
+  * `--connection`: Set the emulated network connection speed.,
   * `--site`: A unique slug identifying each Site.
 You can find it in Site Settings → General or by using the calibre site list command. (string),
   * `--json`: Outputs the results of the command in JSON format.,
-  * `--javascript`: Turn JavaScript execution on/off (default: `true`) (boolean),
+  * `--javascript`: Turn JavaScript execution on or off (default: `true`) (boolean),
-  * `--adblocker`: Turn adblocking on/off (boolean),
+  * `--adblocker`: Turn adblocking on or off. (boolean),
-  * `--cookie-jar`: Uses a netscape formatted cookie jar file at this path
+  * `--cookie-jar`: Set cookies by specifying a path to a Netscape formatted cookie jar file.

 ### calibre site delete-test-profile [options]

-Deletes a test profile from a site
+Delete a Test Profile from a Site.

 Flags:

   * `--site`: A unique slug identifying each Site.
 You can find it in Site Settings → General or by using the calibre site list command. (string),
-  * `--uuid`: The UUID of the test profile,
+  * `--uuid`: The UUID of the Test Profile.,
-  * `--confirm`: Confirm the deletion,
+  * `--confirm`: Use this flag to confirm the deletion of the selected Test Profile.,
   * `--json`: Outputs the results of the command in JSON format.

 ### calibre test create <url> [options]

-Run a test against any public URL
+Run a Single Page Test against any public URL.

 Flags:

-  * `--device`: Sets the emulated device that the test will be run on,
+  * `--device`: Choose the emulated test device.,
-  * `--location`: The test will be run on a machine in this location,
+  * `--location`: Choose the location for the test.,
-  * `--connection`: Sets the emulated connection speed for this test,
+  * `--connection`: Choose the emulated network connection speed.,
-  * `--adblocker`: Turn adblocking on/off (boolean),
+  * `--adblocker`: Turn adblocking on or off. (boolean),
-  * `--private`: Private tests are only accessible by logged in team members (boolean),
+  * `--private`: Make the results of a test private (only accessible by members of your Calibre organisation). (boolean),
-  * `--cookie-jar`: Uses a netscape formatted cookie jar file at this path,
+  * `--cookie-jar`: Set cookies by specifying a path to a Netscape formatted cookie jar file.,
-  * `--headers`: Stringify'd JSON HTTP Header key/value pairs or path to JSON file of HTTP Header key/value pairs ,
+  * `--headers`: Set HTTP headers by providing a path to a JSON file or a valid JSON key-value pairs.,
   * `--json`: Outputs the results of the command in JSON format.,
-  * `--waitForTest`: Wait for test to complete before returning (boolean)
+  * `--waitForTest`: Wait for the test to complete before showing the results (default: test result link is shown immediately). (boolean)

 ### calibre test download-artifacts <uuid>

-Downloads the artifacts of a test to ./test-artifacts/<uuid>
+Download the artifacts of a test to ./test-artifacts/<uuid>.
+Includes: lighthouse.json, render progress screenshots, render progress MP4 video, HAR file (request log) and all other metrics and data available through the Calibre interface.

 Flags: